Income Tax on ETF (Exchange Traded Funds) in India

 Trading Income

-Last updated on February 8th, 2023
+Last updated on February 12th, 2024

 ETF i.e. Exchange Traded Fund is a basket of stocks that reflects the composition of an index like BSE Sensex or CNX Nifty.
 Thus, it holds all the stocks in the same proportion as held by the underlying index.
 It is an Index Fund that is listed and traded on a stock exchange just like a stock.
 The trading value is based on the Net Asset Value (NAV) of the underlying asset.
-It is a mutual fund that the investor can buy and sell on the stock exchange, unlike the normal mutual funds that the investor can buy and sell from the AMC.
+It is like a mutual fund that the investor can buy and sell on the stock exchange, unlike the normal mutual funds that the investor can buy and sell from the AMC.
 Income Tax on ETFs (Exchange Traded Funds) in India is similar to the tax treatment of mutual funds.

-Types of Exchange Traded Funds (ETF)
+Types of Exchange-Traded Funds

-Income Heads for Income from ETFs
+Taxability of Income from ETFs

 Capital Gain on Sale of ETF (Exchange Traded Funds)